 What support is available if I have been sexually harassed

-• Speak to someone from your school or faculty.
-If you are a student you can talk to your personal tutor, or a student success adviser for your faculty.
+• Speak to the Student Support Centre.
+If you are a student you can talk to your personal tutor, or the Student Support Centre for support and guidance.

 • BCU Mental Health & Wellbeing Team.
 This University service offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
 There is also a free counselling service for all students.
 If you're not sure where to go, this is a good place to start.
 Call or complete a form by following the link and you will be offered an appointment.